codr4life/snabl/README.md

 Snabl uses reference counting instead of garbage collection, which leads to more predictable performance and resource usage.

 #### Integration
 Snabl integrates deeply into C++ and the STL, and is relatively trivial to embed.
+The following example runs roughly 200 times faster than Example 3 in C++.

+Example 4
 ```
 snabl::Env env;